MalarvizhiK/messages-rabbitmq/README.md

 The createDurableSubscriber() method takes two parameters: a topic name, and a subscription name.
 A durable subscription’s uniqueness is defined by the client ID and the subscription name.

-The code **JMSPublisherClient.java** creates a connection factory, create a new connection and session, create Topic which we will then use to pubish messages.
+The code **JMSPublisherClient.java** creates a connection factory, create a new connection and session, create Topic which we will then use to publish messages.
 It creates a topic called **customerTopic**.
 It publishes messages to the created topic as shown below:

 > (base) Malars-MacBook-Pro-2:rabbit-test malark$ echo $CLASSPATH
 /Users/malark/downloads/slf4j-api-1.7.30.jar:/Users/malark/downloads/geronimo-jms_1.1_spec-1.1.1.jar:/Users/malark/downloads/rabbitmq-jms-2.2.0.jar:/Users/malark/downloads/amqp-client-5.10.0.jar